boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This framework is consistent with the management coordination example shown in Figure 4.7.1 of {{TS-28.530}}.

 In reference to {{figure-orch}}, a 5G End-to-End Network Slice Orchestrator (5G NSO) is responsible for orchestrating 5G Network Slices end-to-end.
 The details of the 5G NSO are out of the scope of this document.
 The realization of the 5G Network Slices spans RAN, CN, and TN.
 As mentioned in {{sec-scope}}, the RAN and CN are under the responsibility of the 3GPP Management System, while the TN is not.
-The orchestration of the TN is split into two sub-domains in conformance with the reference design in {{sec-ref-design}}:
+The orchestration of the TN is split into two subdomains in conformance with the reference design in {{sec-ref-design}}:

 Provider Network Orchestration domain:
 : As defined in {{!RFC9543}}, the provider relies on a Network Slice Controller (NSC) to manage and orchestrate RFC 9543 Network Slices in the provider network.
 This framework permits to manage connectivity together with SLOs.